Science Education with Art Infusion

 NNC has received generous grants from many funders to help it further develop and enhance the interconnected arts and science programs and exhibits that we offer to the community.

-6 Degrees of Influence: Understanding the Interconnectedness of Earth Systems Nurture Nature Center was awarded a 2 year grant from NASA’s Competitive Program for Science Museums and Planetariums to develop Science on a Sphere® and art programming for middle school students on their connections to earth sciences.
-See full description.
+6 Degrees of Connection: Understanding the Interconnectedness of Earth Systems Nurture Nature Center was awarded a 2 year grant from NASA’s Competitive Program for Science Museums and Planetariums to develop Science on a Sphere® and art programming for middle school students on their connections to earth sciences.
+Click here for project information and resources.

 An Interactive Watershed Exhibit: Augmented Reality Sandbox for Teaching Watershed Science With a grant from the Lehigh Valley Greenways Conservation Landscape, Nurture Nature Center was able to build and install an Augmented Reality Sandbox, a dynamic hands-on exhibit that combines a sandbox with 3D visualization of colored topography and water that changes in response to visitor input.
 See full description.